 Prices

-It is free to enter, but check out their website for what exhibitions are on and how much they are.
+It is free to enter, but check out their website to see what exhibitions are on and how much they are.
 Tickets are required for all visitors.

 National Gallery

-A very popular and free art gallery, the National Gallery is the best to get in early if there is something you want to see specifically.
+A very popular and free art gallery, the National Gallery is best to get in early if you want to see something specific.
 Audio commentaries are also available free with the London Pass, but you may have to pay for special exhibits.

-There is many great artists’ works hanging here, including Vermeer, Cézanne, Monet, Gainsborough, Rembrandt, Van Gogh and Reubens.
+Many great artists’ works hang here, including Vermeer, Cézanne, Monet, Gainsborough, Rembrandt, Van Gogh, and Reubens.

-The Gallery is in Trafalgar Square, which also has Nelson’s Column, fountains of mermaids, dolphins and tritons and is guarded by four monumental bronze lions.
+The Gallery is in Trafalgar Square, which also has Nelson’s Column, fountains of mermaids, dolphins, and tritons, and four monumental bronze lions guarding it.

 Certainly, a place for many tourists to congregate.